Top Five Guests Not Invited To Your Summer BBQ

 Declare Your Independence from Pests this Summer

-Summer has finally arrived, and both the weather and barbeque season are heating up.
-With the warmer weather, blooming trees and yummy burgers and hot dogs fresh off the grill, there are five unwanted guests that you do not want to crash your backyard oasis – stinging insects, fire ants, mosquitoes, flies and ants.
-“Stinging insects send more than 500,000 people to the emergency room every year,” said Arrow Pest Expert, Scot Hodges.
+Summer has finally arrived and both the weather and barbeque season are heating up.
+Friends and family will gather to enjoy the warmer weather, blooming trees and yummy burgers and hot dogs fresh off the grill, but there are five unwanted guests that you do not want to crash the party – stinging insects, fire ants, mosquitoes, flies and ants.
+“Stinging insects send more than 500,000 people to the emergency room every year,” said Arrow Pest Expert, Charlie Jones.
 “These pests are not just a nuisance.
 In addition to their painful stings, they can pose a real danger to those who suffer from allergic reactions.”

-Arrow Exterminators has put together information on these summer pests and tips for homeowners to declare their independence from pests.
+Arrow Exterminators has put together information on these “barbeque” pests and tips for homeowners to declare their independence from pests.

 - Stinging Insects: This group includes wasps, yellow jackets and hornets.
 These pests should all be given a wide berth as they may attack for no reason and are social stingers meaning they will attack in large numbers if they perceive danger.